dpyshnenko/Data-Analytics-Projects/Exploratory Data Analysis - Telecom/README.md

 # Project goals:
 - Evaluate customer profile on two prepaid plans (revenue, number of calls/messages/data traffic).
-- Analyze clients' behavior to determine best prepaid plan.
+- Analyze clients' behaviour to determine the best prepaid plan.
 - Formulate and test hypotheses.
-- Form recomendations for the advertising budget.
+- Form recommendations for the advertising budget.

 # Data
 - Anonymized real data about customers of telecommunication company has been used.
-- The following data was available:
+- The following data has been used in the project:
   * calls
   * data traffic
   * messages